-(8) Equity Incentive Plan
+(9) Equity Incentive Plans

 During 2012, Ollie's established an equity incentive plan (the "2012 Plan"), under which stock options were granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
 The vesting period for options granted under the 2012 Plan is five years (20% ratably per year).
 Options granted under the 2012 Plan are subject to employment for vesting, expire 10 years from the date of grant, and are not transferable other than upon death.
-As of July 15, 2015, the date of the pricing of the IPO, no additional equity grants will be made under the 2012 Plan.
+As of July 15, 2015, the date of the pricing of the Company's initial public offering (the "IPO"), no additional equity grants will be made under the 2012 Plan.

 In connection with the IPO, the Company adopted the 2015 equity incentive plan (the "2015 Plan"), pursuant to which the Company's Board of Directors may grant stock options, restricted shares or other awards to employees, directors and consultants.
 The 2015 Plan allows for the issuance of up to 5,250,000 shares.
 Awards will be made pursuant to agreements and may be subject to vesting and other restrictions as determined by the Board of Directors or the Compensation Committee of the Board.
 The Company uses authorized and unissued shares to satisfy share award exercises.
-As of February 3, 2018, there were 3,785,897 shares available for grant under the 2015 Plan.
+As of February 2, 2019, there were 3,464,826 shares available for grant under the 2015 Plan.